Taking part

 The Sir John Coode Trophy

-I am pleased to report that Chris Jones won the Elvera Trophy yet again in 2022 for the fourth year running for his most interesting log of the year.
-Full of drama and incidents it is well worth a read.
-It includes how two teenagers Elin and Lou competed in the round Britain and Ireland Yacht Race and won one of the legs.
+Chris Jones won the Elvera Trophy again in 2023 for the fifth year running for his most interesting log of the year.
+It tells how he and his wife sold their former boat “White Knight” and bought the “Boston Belle” and their journeys around the UK.
 Click on the link below to read it:

 For his winning log of the previous year, click on the link below: